 “It’s always in the back of your head.
 Every time you eat you have to think, what am I eating, how much insulin do I have to take?”

-All 13 of the current Young Leaders are working on their own campaigns across Scotland.
+All 13 of the current Young Leaders will be working on their own campaigns across Scotland.

 Young Leader, Emily has decided to focus her campaign on raising awareness of “hypos” in the workplace.
-The word “hypo” is short for hypoglycaemia which is when a diabetic’s sugar level drops dangerously below the functional threshold.
+The word “hypo” is short for hypoglycaemia – when a diabetic’s sugar level drops dangerously below the functional threshold.